tutor-HUB-ops/TutorHUB-Backend/Server/docs/README.md

 ## Getting Started

 To use this documentation, navigate to the specific component you're interested in using the links above.
 Each component's documentation provides detailed information about its functions, parameters, and usage.

+For a better understanding of how all components work together, start with the [Architecture Overview](./architecture.md) document.